 - Sleep keeps our minds alert.

-- Improves our social interactions and mood regulation.
+- It improves our social interactions and mood regulation.

 Knowing how important sleep is for us and or children is one step in the right direction towards healthy sleep, but understanding the foundations of healthy sleep can help us ensure that our kids are getting the sleep they need to thrive, grow and be the healthy, happy little people we want them to be.